 AKC

 Which Associations Recognize the Alaskan Malamute Breed?

-The Alaskan malamute is considered the oldest breed of sled dog.
+The Alaskan Malamute is considered the oldest breed of sled dog.
 It is a strong and courageous dog with phenomenal endurance, and it has served as a freighting dog for many years.
 Today, it is one of the favorite breeds among dog owners, and it is widely recognized around the world.
-Some of the major associations that recognize the Alaskan malamute are the FCI, AKC, UKC, KCGB, CKC, NKC, NZKC, CKC, APRI, ACR and others. [...]
+Some of the major associations that recognize the Alaskan Malamute are the FCI, AKC, UKC, KCGB, CKC, NKC, NZKC, CKC, APRI, ACR and others. [...]

+AKC